anatawa12/copilot-workspace/.github/instructions/automated-rebase.instructions.md

 - Drop initial plan commits or work-in-progress commits that are no longer needed

 **Important Notes:**
-- For normal operations, split your changes into separate commits: one for your actual changes, and one for the `rebase-config.yml` file
-- The `rebase-config.yml` commit should be the last commit since any commits after it will be removed during the rebase process
+- The `rebase-config.yml` commit should be the last commit without any other change since any commits after it will be removed during the rebase process

 ## Rebase Configuration File Format